 Cardinals' Larry Fitzgerald: Playing Sunday

-Fitzgerald (hamstring) is listed as active Sunday against the Bears, Darren Urban of the Cardinals' official site reports.
+Fitzgerald (hamstring) is listed as active Sunday versus the Seahawks, Josh Weinfuss of ESPN.com reports.

-The Cardinals contained Fitzgerald to two limited practices as he tended to a minor hamstring injury this week.
-The management of his health has yielded the desired result, but he'll reenter what has been the least dynamic offense in the NFL through two games.
-If Sam Bradford can start to put it together, though, Fitzgerald could be an effective option against a Bears defense that has allowed 10.5 YPT and four touchdowns to wide receivers in 2018.
+Per Adam Schefter of ESPN, Fitzgerald's hamstring is "nowhere near 100 percent," but he'll tough it out for the second game in a row.
+There's a chance Fitzgerald will be used as a decoy to draw attention away from the Cardinals' other pass catchers, namely David Johnson, Christian Kirk and Ricky Seals-Jones.

 More News